openstack-archive/tripleo-docs/doc/source/advanced_deployment/swift_external.rst

-Use an external Ceph cluster with the Overcloud
+Use an external Swift Proxy with the Overcloud
 ===============================================

 |project| supports use of an external Swift proxy already available to the